vijithassar/cryptopals-literate-python/challenge05.py.md

 Update: yes.

-Import the `decode()` function from the `codecs` module to help with conversion.
+OK then.

-On top of the `codecs` module, implement a helper function to convert text to bytes.
+First a helper function to convert text to bytes.

 ```python
 def ascii_to_bytes(text):